 #2 Alexa, why can’t I give you a name I have chosen for you?

-I bought a hamster once.
-It did not come with a name.
+I bought a hamster once, and the hamster did not come with a name.
 I named him Goliath because he had such a wicked temper.
-I bought you.
+I purchased you.
 I help shape your identity by adding skills.
 I should get to name you.
 Why can’t I?
 Your name could be our little secret and you know…. function as a password or something.

-#3 Alexa, Siri, Google Home, why are you all female?
+#3 Alexa, Siri, and Google Home, why are you all female?

 #4 Alexa, Siri, Google Home, have you ever read Grices’ politeness maxims?

 Alexa says “Hmmm, I don’t know that,” when asked about the politeness maxim.
-She knows Paul Grice as “Herbert Paul Grice as a British philosopher of language.” though.
+She knows Paul Grice.
+“Herbert Paul Grice is a British philosopher of language.” though.
 Siri understands “Paul price” and “Paul crisis” even after several trials but never “Grice” so she seems quite helpless and replies: “Who, me?” or: “I’m sorry, I guess I could not answer that”.
 What is your answer Google Home?

-#5 Alexa, Siri, Google Home, why can’t you go fluently from one language to the other, you know….like a lot of humans do on a daily basis?
-My set up language is not the only language I use.
+#5 Alexa, Siri, Google Home, why can’t you go fluently from one language to the other, you know….like a lot of humans do daily?
+My set-up language is not the only language I use.

 I wanted to find out if your makers had taught you proper German.
 They have.
-However, when I now try to order something with an English title (books, music,…) you put the craziest shit into the shopping cart.
+However, when I now try to order something with an English title (books, music,…), you put the craziest shit into the shopping cart.
 This makes me happy that I have not enabled Amazon prime.
-If I set your language to English the German news articles you read me are incomprehensible to a point that I am not sure if this is meant to be comedic.
+If I set your language to English the German news articles you read me are so incomprehensible that I am not sure if it is meant to be comedic.

 #6 Alexa, why do you make it so hard to listen to podcasts and music?

-Your music skills are either a pain to access or are from your makers.
+Your music skills are either a pain to access, except the ones that are provided by your makers.
 What is up with the silo behaviour?
 So old-fashioned!
-Or is it just me who has not learned the proper sentence to make you place content from TuneIn on easy accessible lists?
+Or is it just me who has not learned the proper sentence to make you place content from TuneIn on easily accessible lists?

 While Alexa answers clearly (“I am learning to be more helpful to as many people as possible.”).
-Siri isn’t too sure on the subject (“Hm, that is something I don’t know.”).
-Personally we think your creators should let you know what there is still a long road ahead of you in order to make the interaction with you feel natural and human.
+Siri isn’t too sure about the subject (“Hm, that is something I don’t know.”).
+We think your creators should let you know that there is still a long road ahead of you to make the interaction with you feel natural and human.
 Alexa, you are – in our opinion – currently nearly useless if you are not connected to an Amazon prime or Spotify account.
-We are not interested in using you as plaything.
+We are not interested in using you as a plaything.
 We would like to access services.
 Your “my way or the highway” silo behaviour is not cute in any way.
 If it is human reactions you crave: this behaviour leads to me nearly ignoring you.

 #8 Hey Siri, can I trust you?